marcomattolab/marcomartorana/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate to the project directory
-3. Open the main file index.html
+3. Open command prompt >> hugo server

 ## License